Wakilat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%x\n" $DECIMAL
 15. Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII. tr 'A-Za-z' 'N-ZA-Mn-za-m'
+16. Write a script that prints every other line from the input, starting with the first line. paste -d" " - - | cut -d " " -f 1